Automated Testing Strategy - Enterprise Guide 2025

 The pyramid is optimal because unit tests are fast (instant feedback), cheap (easy maintenance), and stable (deterministic).
 E2E tests are slow, expensive, and flaky - use sparingly for critical paths.

-Unit Testing - xUnit, Jest and Best Practices
+Unit testing - xUnit, Jest and best practices

 🔵xUnit - Unit Testing for .NET